terascope/teraslice/docs/jobs/types-of-operations.md

 A `Slicer` runs on the [Execution Controller](../nodes/execution-controller.md) and its primary function to create [Slice Requests](../packages/job-components/api/interfaces/slicerequest.md) which will wrapped into [Slices](../packages/job-components/api/interfaces/slice.md) and dispatched to [Workers](../nodes/worker.md).

+#### Slicer

+The simpiliest varient of a "Slicer" that only handles on running "Slicer".

+#### Parallel Slicer

+A varient of a "Slicer" for running a parallel stream of slicers.
+The number of slicers can be configured via the "slicers" configuration on the [Job Configuration](./configuration.md#job-configuration).

 ### Fetchers

 A `Fetcher` runs on a [Worker](../nodes/worker.md) and its primary process [Slices](../packages/job-components/api/interfaces/slice.md).
 When processing a `Slice` the worker will use [Slice Request](../packages/job-components/api/interfaces/slicerequest.md) to read a set of data from its data source.
 The fetcher will then return the data through the pipeline.